CRISES IN THE CAPITALIST SYSTEM

 5. Speculators’ Failure to Repay Loans.

-Speculators, people who invested in stocks, commodities, and real estate using borrowed money, were unable to repay their loans after the stock market crash.
+These people were unable to repay their loans after the stock market crash.

 6. Nature of the Capitalist Economy.